Quantifying Local Specialization in Deep Neural Networks

 One approach that has been used for understanding both biological \citep{gazzaniga2013cognitive} and artificial \citep{zhou2018revisiting, casper2020frivolous} neural systems involves disrupting neurons during inference.
 We experiment with ``lesion'' tests in which we analyze network performance on the test set when a subcluster is dropped out.
 We then analyze the damage to the network's performance.
 First, we measure importance by taking the drop in accuracy.
 Specifically, let $\theta$ be the parameter vector of the neural network, $c$ be a set of neurons, $\mathcal{M}(\theta, c)$ be a masked version of $\theta$ where weights into or out of nodes in $c$ have been set to 0, and $\textrm{Acc}(\vartheta, \mathcal{D})$ be the accuracy of the network parameterized by $\vartheta$ on dataset $\mathcal{D}$.
 Then, our measure for importance is $\textrm{Acc}(\theta, \texttt{test}) - \textrm{Acc}(\mathcal{M}(\theta, c), \texttt{test})$, where $\texttt{test}$ is a test dataset that was not used to construct the activation-based partitionings.

 Second, we measure the coherence in a subcluster with respect to class by taking the range of class-specific accuracy drops.
 Specifically, let $\texttt{test}_i$ be the subset of the test set with label $i$, and let $\Delta(\theta, c, i) := \textrm{Acc}(\theta, \texttt{test}_i) - \textrm{Acc}(\mathcal{M}(\theta, c), \texttt{test}_i)$ be the drop in accuracy for examples with label $i$ from lesioning $c$.
-Then, this measure of coherence is the range $\left(\max_i \Delta(\theta, c, i)\right) - \left(\min_i \Delta(\theta, c, i)\right)$, of accuracy drops over classes.
+Then, this measure of coherence is the range $\left(\max_i \Delta(\theta, c, i) - \min_i \Delta(\theta, c, i)\right)$, of accuracy drops over classes.
 We use this to detect whether clusters are more crucial for some classes over others, which would suggest that they coherently act to correctly label those classes.

 We use the analysis pipeline from Section \ref{sec:statistical_analysis} to test for importance and coherence using these overall accuracy differences and class-wise ranges.
-Low Fisher-Bates $p$ values suggest the detection of an unexpectedly high number of important/coherent subclusters.
-Meanwhile, effect measures $>1$ indicate more importance/coherence among true subclusters on average compared to random ones.
-Figure~\ref{fig:pvalues} shows Fisher-Bates $p$ values, and Table~\ref{tab:effect_sizes} shows effect measure data.
-Results are summarized in section~{\ref{subsec:findings}}.
+In this setting, effect measures $>1$ indicate more importance/coherence among true subclusters on average compared to random ones.
+Table~\ref{tab:fisher_stats} shows Fisher statistics, and Table~\ref{tab:effect_sizes} shows effect measure data.
+Results are summarized in Section~{\ref{subsec:findings}}.